Subject Area: Auto Tech, Mechanics and Transportation

 Note: Prior to the completion of Term 1, students are required to provide their program faculty with a copy of their First Aid/CPR certificate.

-With an average annual income of $26,436 - $54,641 and a projected growth of 8.2%, the career outlook for Diesel Mechanics graduates is growing.
+With an annual income range of $26,436 - $54,641 and a projected growth of 8.2%, the career outlook for Diesel Mechanics graduates is growing.

 Diesel mechanics need excellent diagnostic and problem solving skills.
 Basic math, communication, and computer skills are also important.
 You must be patient and thorough and will need to develop excellent attention to detail, especially when troubleshooting and solving various engine problems and repairs.